Job Interview Tips: 4 Ways To Impress HR

 You've been job-hunting for a long time and finally get the good news: you've landed an interview with human resources at your prospective employer.
 Job interviews conducted by human resources can have benefits - and drawbacks - depending on your strengths as a potential job candidate.
 Read on to learn 4 job interview tips when you meet with human resources:

-3. Strategic Answers: HR professionals tend to interview based on a behavioral interview that demonstrates how a potential employee would handle work related situations.
-Most importantly, be prepared to explain why their company interests you as a next step in your career.
+3. Strategic Answers: HR professionals tend to interview based on a behavioral interview that demonstrates how a potential employee would handle work-related situations.
+Most importantly, be prepared to explain why their company interests you as the next step in your career.

 4. Be Yourself: By being yourself, and letting your personality shine through, you can guarantee that the human resources professional tasked with staffing a position get an accurate presentation of who you are and if you are a good fit for the company.
 Unlike hiring managers, a human resources representative seeks candidates that fit the company – not the specific job you are applying for.

 Interviewing with human resources can be an invaluable way to get your foot in the door with a prospective employer.
 It is often one stage of a multiple-stage process.
 Stay tuned next week to learn more job interview tips when meeting with a hiring manager.